 What are the safe shooting distances for steel targets?
 We don't call any kind of shooting 'totally safe', but we recommend more than 10 meters for pistols, and 100 meters for rifles.
 Rifles are also pretty hard on the targets at closer distances; if your bullets are travelling faster than 3000 fps when they hit, you should move the target further out!

 What calibers can I shoot at the steel targets?
-Generally, an AR500 steel target, 3/8" thick, can withstand any pistol caliber.
+An AR500 steel target, 3/8" thick, can withstand any pistol caliber.
 Most rifle calibers will cause minor pitting (imagine pressing your fingernail into leather), and can chip the edges a little.
 Really hot rifle calibers (eg: .338 and 50BMG) can bend the targets if shot too close.
 As a guideline, shoot rifle calibers at minimum 100 meters, and those bigger calibers at 250m or more.

 How are your targets cut?
 Are some methods better than others?
-We usually use a plasma cutter, but for high-volume orders we use a giant laser.
+We usually use a plasma cutter, but for very large orders we might use a giant laser.
 We've shot a lot of steel and don't see any performance difference between targets that are cut with laser, plasma, or waterjet.
 It's a fact that no matter how your targets are cut, the steel will chip a little if struck on the edge.

 How long will your steel targets last?
 In theory they are good forever, but it really depends on the ammo and impact velocity. *see note about calibers above for specifics* Targets hung for club use will get chipped away from the volume of fire and unsupervised shooters sometimes shoot large calibers closer than is recommended.

 Ummm... how come the company is called Range Rabbit?
 When I first made rifle gongs, they were hung by a couple of lengths of white fire hose.
 With the fire hose 'ears' and the bolt-hole 'eyes', they kinda looked like rabbits.
 Yes, it's ridiculous. :-)